gtamas/aspose-php/README.md

 * Dev tools like make, g++ etc.
 * PHP 7.0+

+Please note that this project currently works only with PHP 7.x, PHP 8 is **NOT** supported!

 ##  4. <a name='precompiled-version'></a>Precompiled version

 You can find it in ./dist.
 This should work under Ubuntu Linux 16.0+.
 Just run the following (you might need sudo):